 It's natural to think of the Ten Commandments and the subsequent 603 laws as out of touch and antiquated.
-But we often don't realize how ahead of their time they were and to a large degree still are.
+But we often don't realize how ahead of their time they were.
 While other ancient nations were lawless and hopelessly lived at the mercy of their false gods, God had given His people instruction for flourishing.
 The Law revealed how Israel could live at peace with God, each other, and even the foreigner in their midst.

-PERSONAL REFLECTION As Israel was to stand apart from other nations, so we're to be set apart today.
-This doesn't mean we're to be distant from people who don't know Christ but rather distinct in how we live.
+PERSONAL REFLECTION As Israel was to stand apart from other nations, so we are to be set apart today.
+This doesn't mean we're to be distant from people who don't know Christ, but rather distinct in how we live.
 When we live by God's Word, what differences do others see in our lives that might draw them to Jesus?
 Name some specific differences.